R-Duff/Introduction-to-Quantum-Computing/README.md

 # An Introduction to Quantum Computing

-This is an evolving project demonstrating quantum error correction techniques using Qiskit.
-The intention in making this project is to continue adding to it, but for now it contains bit flip checking and Shor Code demonstration.
-The project simulates the encoding, random bit-flip error, detection, and correction of a single qubit using the 3-qubit bit-flip code, and then also the Shor Code approach.
+This is an evolving project demonstrating quantum error correction techniques and Quantum-Classical Algorithms using Qiskit.
+The intention in making this project is to continue adding to it, but for now it two main sections.
+Part 1, including notebooks and corresponding requirements numbered 1a, 1b and 1c, introduces Quantum Error Correction techniques, while part 2 moves onto Quantum-Classical Algorithms, beginning with Quantum Approximation Optimisation Algorithms.
+Part 1 simulates the encoding, random bit-flip error, detection, and correction of a single qubit using the 3-qubit bit-flip code, and then also the Shor Code approach, before finally moving onto the more detailed Surface Code approach.

 ## What It Shows